 I have to be honest: creating a Manifesto requires many skills, experience and guidance to start with.
 That’s why I organise my Manifesto Masterclasses.
 I want results for my clients.
 Check out my leaflet if you want results too!

 Of course, I use the Manifesto for my own activities.
 My Manifesto shows who I am, what I stand for and where I am going, and has proven to be extremely valuable during the last decade or so.
-You may even want to use it but remember that a manifesto is an authentic statement that is always made to measure… you.
+You may even want to use it but remember that a manifesto is an authentic statement that is always made to measure… it’s about you.
 So, why not develop your own?
 Please feel free to get in touch…